 If discrepancies exist between the same years on different files, an explanation will be required.

 On a yearly basis, payers will transmit complete and accurate APM data for the most recent and complete three calendar-year periods by no later than September 1st of the following year.
 Please see an example of the timeline below.
-Please note that the administrator may choose to require test files to be submitted prior to the annual due date of September 1st.
+Please note that the administrator requires test files to be submitted with applicable reporting period data by July 15th,prior to the annual due date of September 1st.

+Submitters requesting to opt-out of one or more annual file(s) are required to submit a waiver by July 1st to submissions@civhc.org.
+Waivers are required to be sent separately by each payer code.